2024

 2. Organizational Skills in Human Resources

-But, unlike others, you need to stay at the top of your game.
+But, unlike others, you must stay at the top of your game.
 If you can’t organize yourself even on a bad day, everything else starts crumbling.

 But instead of handling carrots, potatoes, and knives, part of your HR job is juggling numbers, time, and overall work experience.